 Seller's Description

-Balera is an outstanding example of a 1997 Caliber 35 LRC.
-Many photos are available here:
+(Sold) Balera is an outstanding example of a 1997 Caliber 35 LRC in great condition.
+Don’t miss this opportunity!

-She recently returned from an extended cruise along the US East Coast, the Florida Keys and the Gulf of Mexico.
-Balera spent all but 5 years of her life on the Chesapeake Bay and is a solid, safe and seaworthy coastal and blue water cruiser.
-She has been updated and is ready for the next owner.
-Just bring your sea bag and toothbrush!
+She recently returned from an extended blue water and coastal cruise along the US East Coast, the Florida Keys and the Gulf of Mexico.
+Balera spent all but 5 years of her life on the brackish waters of the Chesapeake Bay and is a solid, safe and seaworthy coastal and blue water cruiser.
+She has been updated and is ready for many years of offshore and coastal adventures with the new owner(s)!

-Equipment: Cabin: V-berth w/ Portland Mattress Latex topper (2021), 3 fans, Brass hanger in head, Weems & Plath Time/Tide Clock, Weems & Plath weather station Weems & Plath Gimballed Brass Yacht Lamp
+Equipment: Cabin: V-berth w/ Portland Mattress Latex topper (2021) always covered never slept on, 3 fans, Brass hanger in head, Weems & Plath Time/Tide Clock, Weems & Plath weather station Weems & Plath Gimballed Brass Yacht Lamp

 Galley: Hot water heater 6-gallon, 2-burner propane stove with oven, Icebox with Frigoboat keelcooler refrigerator, Seagull water purifier with spare filter, CO/propane alarms.